- Which industry sectors offer the best opportunities?

 Regretfully the Embassy is not in a position to intervene in commercial disputes between U.S. and Venezuelan companies.
 U.S. firms having a commercial dispute with a Venezuelan company may wish to consult Venezuelan legal counsel.

 The Embassy Caracas economic section provides the U.S. business community a reference list of local attorneys in Venezuela.
-Please see the list here.
+Please see the list here (PDF 202KB).
 Inclusion on the list is not an endorsement by the U.S. Department of State or the embassy.
 The names are listed alphabetically, with information on areas of expertise and language ability.
 The list is compiled from information provided by the lawyers themselves and from publicly-available information.